kedud/unraid-mattermost/README.md

 # Access application
 `http://<host ip>:8065/`

+# Database
+This image does not include a database.
+You will need to run your database from another image or another server.
+Only MySQL (or mariadb) is supported by this image.

+# Email
+The config file is set to use the gmail SMTP server.
+If you would like to use a different email provider, you can change the email settings in the mattermost web UI.

 # Run the application
 The ```PUID``` and ```PGID``` values are not necessary for unRAID 6.
 ## Usage